 - Water stuck in the eustachian tube or ear canal: Water and sweat can get trapped in the little areas of your ear with surprising ease.
 (If you tend to sweat profusely, this can certainly end up temporarily clogging your ears).

 - Irreversible hearing loss: A clogged ear and some kinds of permanent hearing loss can feel surprisingly similar.
 You need to schedule an appointment if your “clogged ear” lasts longer than it should.

 - Ear Infection: An ear infection can cause inflammation and fluid buildup that ultimately blocks your ears.

 - Earwax Build-up: Earwax can lead to blockages if it’s not properly draining or if it becomes compressed, hardening in place.

 How to Get Your Ears Back to Normal as Fast as You Can

-Your ears will most likely go back to normal after a couple of days if the blockage is caused by air pressure.
+Your ears will most likely go back to normal after a day if the blockage is caused by air pressure.
 If an ear infection is to blame for your clogged ears, you may have to wait until your body gets rid of the virus or bacteria at work (and, if it’s the latter, antibiotics can be very helpful).
 This may take up to a couple of weeks.
 Sinus infections sometimes last even longer.